Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - Virginia's games this year have gone over the total in two out of six opportunities (33.3%).

-- Virginia is 4-1 against the spread and 5-1 overall in games when it puts up more than 25.7 points.
+- When Virginia records more than 25.7 points, it is 4-1 against the spread and 5-1 overall.

-- Virginia is 4-2 against the spread and 5-2 overall when the team picks up over 382.5 yards.
+- Virginia is 4-2 against the spread and 5-2 overall when the team amasses over 382.5 yards.

-- The Cavaliers have turned the ball over one more time (10 total) than the Yellow Jackets have forced a turnover (9) this season.
+- This year, the Cavaliers have turned the ball over 10 times, one more than the Yellow Jackets' takeaways (9).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.